 What Is an AI Consultant?

 An AI consultant is a specialist who identifies where artificial intelligence can generate measurable commercial returns inside an existing business, then builds, deploys, and hands over the systems that deliver those returns.
 In London, Dubai, and across global SME markets, the role sits between a software developer and a management consultant: more hands-on than strategy decks, more commercial than pure engineering.
 In 2026, independent AI consultants bill at £150 to £500 per hour.
 Retained engagements for serious transformation work run £6,000 to £20,000 per month at agencies and large consultancies.
 A full-time, in-house AI lead costs £180,000 to £250,000 fully loaded once salary, NI, benefits, and recruiting fees are counted.
-The alternative, a fractional AI strategy consultant, gives a business a senior operator who ships real systems at a fraction of that cost, at £2,000 to £5,000 per month, with no long-term headcount commitment.
+The alternative, a fractional AI strategy consultant, gives a business a senior operator who builds real systems at a fraction of that cost, at £2,000 to £5,000 per month, with no long-term headcount commitment.

 What does an AI consultant actually do differently from a developer?